 "A gift of $50 will provide food to a family in need for an entire month."

-Financial Options for Donation Forms
+Financial Options for Donation Pages

 Not everyone prefers to give in the same way.
 Because of this, you'll need to offer a number of financial options on your donation form.
 Let's walk through a handful of ways to increase options (and therefore conversions).